Amazon Redshift Architecture Basics: Understanding Core Data Warehouse Design

 What is Amazon Redshift architecture?

-How does massively parallel processing work in Redshift?
+How does massively parallel processing work?

 What is the role of the leader node?